CollaboRateMgmt/CollaboRate/README.md

    The CollaboRate project will manage itself using its own process and tool.
 You will be able to refer to the Issue Tracking System of GitHub as an example of how to use this process and tool.

 # How to use the tool?
 [Download](https://github.com/sohrabsaran/CollaboRate/archive/master.zip) a copy of this repository.
 There is no other install or build step  needed.
 Open CollaboRate.html in your web browser.
-I recommend FireFox.
+We recommend FireFox.
 Answer the questions and follow the instructions shown by the wizard.

 # Contributing
 We need to understand, debate, test and stabilize the process and tool.
 We also need experiments to confirm the process and tool.
 We need to add more automation to the defined process.
 We need to add more intelligence to the tool and allow it to plug into issue/defect tracking systems.
 Volunteers may contact us at the contact email address mentioned above.